 - Stop taking Power Greens at least 2 weeks before having surgery.

-Bottom line: if your healthy, I don't think you have anything to worry about.
-If you are not healthy, show the ingredients do your doctor and pharmacist first.
+Bottom line: if you are healthy, I don't think you have anything to worry about.
+If you are not healthy, show the ingredients to your doctor and pharmacist first.

 Does BB Power Greens Work?

 Dollar for dollar, I think Beach Body Power Greens is much more expensive than a salad or fruit/vegetable smoothie or juice you can make yourself.
 I think juicing, smoothies, or eating a salad will each provide a broader spectrum of nutrients and antioxidants than Power Greens – and other green drinks too.
 If you like the product, great.
 Just don't use it as a substitute for eating vegetables.